NIPT + Scan

 A ‘high risk’ result is indicative of a very high chance of your pregnancy being affected by a trisomy condition, although it does not definitely mean your baby will be affected.
 Overall the test identifies more than 99% of T21, T18 and T13 pregnancies.
 If you do receive a positive result, an amniocentesis or CVS screening test is generally advised to confirm the result.

-*The Harmony™ NIPT test is for pregnant women aged 18 to 48, anywhere.
+*The Harmony™ NIPT test can be carried out from 10 weeks.
 The Harmony™ test can be used in singleton, twin, and egg-donor pregnancies and has been validated for use in pregnant women aged 18 to 48.
 Clinicians have used Harmony™ to screen over one million pregnancies in more than 100 countries around the world.

 The price is the same if you request the additional option of including Harmony™ with foetal sex and / or the sex chromosome aneuploidy panel.
 Turn-around time is approximately 3-5 business days in most cases.